truss roof

 Here we define 16 nodes.
 The truss roof has a span of 40 and an apex height of 7.5.

-element.
+To model truss elements, we use the element.
 (Yes!
 The same designation as in ABAQUS!)

 Here the first five elements are shown.
-The cross sectional area can be directly specified with T2D2
+The cross sectional area can be directly specified with .
+Alternatively, the truss section can be built up manually using basic shapes, see the element for details.

 You may have noticed that the material model used is not defined.
-Do not worry, for model definitions, the order is not important, see Structure for explanation.
+Do not worry, for model definitions, the order is not important, see for explanation.

 Definitions of nodes and elements are stored in files node